 #3 – It’s Difficult Challenging the Status Quo

 One of the more frustrating burdens of being from the future is communicating what we see is really coming to the world or the Body of Christ.
 (An example of this can be found in what I saw In The Year 2023).
-For example, one of the things from the future I have seen is the reality of Jerusalem Churches and Antioch Churches where the Body of Christ in our America cities are more recognized by its geography than the individual signs over our buildings.
+For example, one of the things from the future I have seen is the reality of Jerusalem Cities and Antioch Cities, where the Body of Christ in our America cities are recognized more by its geography than the individual signs over our buildings.
 Where the Church, in one accord, works together with apostolic, prophetic, evangelistic, pastoral and teaching ministries in a given geographic region.
 (For more insight into this see God’s Ministry Assembly Line or the Top Ten Reasons We Should be Working Together).
 I see Thy kingdom come, Thy will be done here on earth as a prevailing reality, not just some cute Sunday school memory verse.

 In the past, when I spoke about becoming the people Jesus prayed we would be I would get looks from believers and especially leaders, as if I was speaking an ancient dialect they have never heard of.
 They often looked like they were saying; “Why aren’t you helping me build my church/kingdom instead of this nebulous talk about Christ’s kingdom”?
 To help believers understand this contemporary blindness I wrote the Epistle to the Church of Sanford to help Christians in my city see what the Apostle Paul would say to us if he showed up in town today.

-If you and I are following the Lord’s call on our life we inevitably will be bringing things from heaven, things from the future that this world hasn’t seen or experienced yet.
+If you and I are following the Lord’s call on our life we will inevitably be bringing things from heaven, things from the future that this world hasn’t seen or experienced yet.
 That is why serving God always has a sense of newness about it; because it’s a flowing river of new life from Him that hasn’t been here yet.
 This is why His mercies are new every morning.

 For I am God, and there is no other; I am God, and there is none like Me, Declaring the end from the beginning, And from ancient times things that are not yet done, Isaiah 46:9, 10